starcoinorg/starcoin-cookbook/docs/03-move/97-move-test/04-disassembler.md

 B1 is a dummy block that takes the control flow to B3.
 It does the global borrow from instruction 7-8 and store it in `id_nft` at instruction 9.
-Instruction 10 loads that to the stack again (yes, you might have noticed that a simple peephole instruction can eliminate instructions 9-10.
+Instruction 10 loads that to the stack again (yes, you might have noticed that a simple peephole optimization can eliminate instructions 9-10.
 Currently Move compiler doesn't really do much optimization).
 The last three instructions 11-13 return the result of the predicate `is_some()` on field 0.